Frederic E. Davison: Military career

-He was commissioned as a Second lieutenant in the Reserve Officers' Training Corps in March 1939.
+He was commissioned as a second lieutenant in the Reserve Officers' Training Corps in March 1939.
 He was called to active duty in March 1941 first serving as a platoon leader in Company H of the 3rd Battalion, 366th Infantry Regiment in the segregated 92nd Infantry Division.

-World War II

 In September 1943, almost two years after the United States entered World War II, he took command of Company H, 366th Infantry before the 92nd Division deployed to Europe to participate in the Italian Campaign.
 He served in various roles in the 3/366th Infantry and ended the war commanding Company B, 1st Battalion, 371st Infantry Regiment.

-Post WWII

-He returned to the US in November 1945 and was placed on inactive duty on 30 March 1946.
+He returned stateside in November 1945 and was placed on inactive duty on 30 March 1946.
 He was recalled to active duty in August 1947 and given command of Company D, 1st Battalion, 365th Infantry Regiment.
-In April 1952 he deployed to West Germany to join the 370th Armored Infantry Battalion where he served as operations officer and then executive officer.
+In April 1952, he deployed to West Germany to join the 370th Armored Infantry Battalion, where he served as operations officer and then executive officer.
 He attended Command and General Staff College in 1954 and War College in 1962.

-Vietnam War

 Col. Davison was serving as acting commander of the 199th Light Infantry Brigade based at Long Binh Post at the start of the Tet Offensive on 31 January 1968.
 Davison commanded his forces in the Tet Offensive attacks on Bien Hoa and Long Binh.
-He was given command of the brigade in August 1968.

-In September 1968 he was promoted to Brigadier general, becoming only the second African American to achieve this rank.
+He was given command of the brigade in August 1968 and shortly thereafter was promoted to brigadier general, becoming only the second African American to achieve this rank.

-Post Vietnam

-In April 1971 he was promoted to major general.

-In May 1972 he was given command of the 8th Infantry Division, becoming the first African American division commander.
+In May 1972 Davison, now a major general, was given command of the 8th Infantry Division, becoming the first African American division commander.
 His final assignment commencing in November 1973 was as commander of the Washington Military District.
 He retired from the Army in 1974 and became executive assistant at Howard University until 1985 when he retired from that role.

-He died on 24 January 1999 and was buried at Arlington National Cemetery.
+Davison died on 24 January 1999 and was buried at Arlington National Cemetery.